-Things got more exciting as the countryside began to modernize.
-The outfits of the cast members became grubbier, and steam and chimneys began to fill the air as the green of the grass made way for the grzy landscape of an age of industry, conjuring images of dark Satanic mills and child slavery.
+Things got more exciting as the countryside began to modernise.
+The outfits of the cast members became grubbier, and steam and chimneys began to fill the air as the green of the grass made way for the grey landscape of an age of industry, conjuring images of dark Satanic mills and child slavery.

 The set-piece turnovers were not speedy enough to suspend disbelief, however the music and the sheer number of people in view kept attentions focused.
-For television audiences, the coverage will undoubtedly fill in the gaps with replays while the new sets are being prepared.
+For television audiences, the coverage will undoubtedly opt for VTs to fill in the gaps.
 As the pace quickened, so did the speed at which the years passed by.
-There were references to the Suffragettes, the Jarrow Marches, Windrush, and other historical touch-points, before the industrial age reached its climax in the form of the welding together of the Olympics rings, which is exactly how it happened, I think.
+There were references to the Suffragettes, the Jarrow Marches, Windrush and other historical touch-points, before the industrial age reached its climax in the form of the welding together of the Olympics rings, which is exactly how it happened, I think.

 Via Great Ormond Street Hospital, we were transported to a land of fairytales and bedtime stories, featuring hundreds of children in hospital beds and their medical chaperones.
 This was nice.

 However, what followed was quite simply ridiculous.
 Magical, perhaps, for those under the age of 13, but ridiculous all the same.
 A number of online news outlets have picked up on this detail already, the response to which has been sheer astonishment and scepticism in equal measures.